8 tips for self-approval

 Furthermore, these feelings can have negative impacts on our mental health and wellbeing.

 Research has shown that low self-approval and confidence are linked to a variety of negative outcomes, including anxiety, depression, and low self-esteem (Orth & Robins, 2014).

-When we don’t feel good about ourselves, we may struggle with feelings of sadness, hopelessness, and despair.
+You may then seek approval and self-worth through external validation rather than internal validation.
 Your thoughts, emotions, and behaviours will therefore reflect this attitude, which will become needy and self-serving.

-As such, you will begin to feel motivated to be cleverer and better than others.
-You will find yourself becoming extremely competitive, and that you have the constant desire to win at all costs.
+You will increasingly value ‘doing’ over ‘being’.
+As such, you will find yourself becoming extremely competitive, filled with the constant desire to win at all costs.

 When you win and you’re the top dog, you feel great.
 But when you don’t win it feels as though a bottomless pit has opened in the ground and you have fallen into it.